 Oasis dress, Frye bag, Givenchy bracelet, Alexander McQueen wedges.

 I wanted to give this outfit an earthy, geometric feel, inspired by the color scheme of the Polaroid as well as the mosaic pattern.
 Both of these elements directly influenced the dress choice, the geometrics also helping me choose the shoes.
 The bag and shoes give the look a natural vibe, which I sourced from the brown colors in the Polaroid.

 Marilyn Monroe inspired the clothing in this outfit, evident in this amazing vintage top.
 The pleated skirt is reminiscent of her famous halter dress in The Seven Year Itch.
 The lines of the cement behind the wooden boards as well as the creases on the boards inspired the architectural shoes.
 To add classic femininity, I chose these earrings and Chloe bag.

 This outfit is relatively straightforward.
 The skirt represents the sky; I chose one with a peplum for the sharp angles of the building against the sky.
 The smoky texture of the t-shirt and earrings are suitable for the building, and the t-shirt also lends a casual feel to the outfit (the Polaroid feels casual to me).
 The white oxfords are the white borders shown on the building.
 The layered rings give a sense of depth and intrigue, also shown in the Polaroid's unique architecture and the mystery of the people on the roof.

 What do you think of these outfits and the Polaroids they are inspired by?
 What do you think of each individual Polaroid on its own, as well as each individual outfit?
 I'd love to know!
-I'm also curious to hear what you think of this post as a whole, being the second one of its kind.
+I'm also curious to hear what you think of this post as a whole, it being the second one of its kind.